How to Write a Resume from Start to Finish

 But you might decide to use a functional resume if you’ve had very similar roles without a lot of differentiation, says Kim Sarmiento, certified professional resume writer.
 That can help keep the resume from becoming very repetitive.

 Microsoft Word and Google Docs both offer free resume templates.
+You can also use DollarSprout’s free resume template.
 For more help and sleeker designs, MyPerfectResume’s Resume Builder walks you through the exact step-by-step process of creating a resume.
 You choose a template you like, follow their prompts to add your resume content, and download your completed resume.

 They’ll offer helpful suggestions along the way with pre-written examples you can customize based on your work experience.
 When you’re ready to download your resume, you can choose 14-day access for less than $3 or a monthly subscription of $5.95.